The Hospice Approach

 - Spiritual and bereavement support for patient and family members

-Hospice care is typically offered to patients who meet these criteria:
+Hospice care is typically offered to patients who meet the following criteria:

 - Choose treatments to enhance quality of life